2018 SIMRACINGHUB F1 LEAGUE SPORTING REGULATIONS

 - A drive-through penalty.
 The driver must enter the pit lane and re-join the race without stopping.

 - A five-second stop-and-go penalty.
 The driver must enter the pit lane, stop in his pit stop position for at least five seconds and then re-join the race.

 - A ten-second stop-and-go penalty.
 The driver must enter the pit lane, stop in his pit stop position for at least ten seconds and then re-join the race.

-If either of the three penalties above is imposed after the end of a race, 20 seconds will be added to the elapsed race time of the driver concerned in the case of a. above, 25 seconds in the case of b., and 30 seconds in the case of c.
+If either of the three penalties above is imposed after the end of a race by the Race Director, 20 seconds will be added to the elapsed race time of the driver concerned in the case of a. above, 25 seconds in the case of b., and 30 seconds in the case of c.

 - A time penalty.

 - A drop of any number of grid positions at the driver's next Event.

 - Exclusion from the results.